-The Taxpayer Relief Act of 1997 prohibited the IRS from issuing any temporary or final regulations relating to the definition of a limited partner for employment tax purposes that would be effective before July 1, 1998.
-The legislative history indicates that Congress wants the IRS to withdraw the controversial proposed regulation discussed above, which would impose a tax on limited partners.
-A "sense of the Senate" resolution in the Senate amendment expressed dissatisfaction with the proposed regulation, noting that Congress, not the Treasury or the IRS, should determine the law governing self-employment income for limited partners.
-Congress may again consider ways to rationalize the self-employment tax treatment of LLCs, partnerships and S-corporations.
+The Taxpayer Relief Act of 1997 prohibited the IRS from issuing any temporary or final regulations relating to the definition of a limited partner for employment tax purposes that would be effective before July 1, 1998.582 The legislative history indicates that Congress wants the IRS to withdraw the controversial proposed regulation discussed above, which would impose a tax on limited partners.583 A "sense of the Senate" resolution in the Senate amendment expressed dissatisfaction with the proposed regulation, noting that Congress, not the Treasury or the IRS, should determine the law governing self-employment income for limited partners.584 Congress may again consider ways to rationalize the self-employment tax treatment of LLCs, partnerships and S-corporations.585

 C. Members; Managers.
-The owners of an LLC are called "Members," and are analogous to shareholders in a corporation or limited partners of a limited partnership.
-The "Managers" of an LLC are generally analogous to directors of a corporation and are elected by the Members in the same manner as corporate directors are elected by shareholders.
-Under the Tex.
-LLC Stats., however, an LLC may be structured so that management shall be by the Members as in the case of a close corporation or a general partnership, and in that case the Members would be analogous to general partners in a general or limited partnership but without personal liability.
-For an LLC to be taxed as a partnership it must have at least two Members, although Texas law would permit an LLC to have only one Member; a single Member LLC is not treated as a separate entity for federal tax purposes under the Check-the-Box Regulations unless it elects to be taxed as a corporation (i.e., a single Member LLC may be taxed as a sole proprietorship or corporation, but not as a partnership).
+The owners of an LLC are called "Members,"586 and are analogous to shareholders in a corporation or limited partners of a limited partnership.587 The "Managers" of an LLC are generally analogous to directors of a corporation and are elected by the Members in the same manner as corporate directors are elected by shareholders.588 Under the Tex.
+LLC Stats., however, an LLC may be structured so that management shall be by the Members as in the case of a close corporation or a general partnership,589 and in that case the Members would be analogous to general partners in a general or limited partnership but without

-571 H.R.
+582 H.R.
 CONF.
-REP. No. 105-220, at 765 (1997).
+REP. NO. 105-220, at 765 (1997).